noemaier/noemaier.github.io/_pages/z2_cv.md

 **Planning and set-up of events, conferences, galas and congresses

-##  University of Applied Arts Vienna, Fachchochschule der Wirtschaftskammer Wien
+##  University of Applied Arts Vienna, Fachhochschule der Wirtschaftskammer Wien

 * Lecturer International Marketing and Sales 2016 - 2018